rdelhommer/chomsky-phrase/README.md

 # Chomsky-Phrase

-Generates memorable phrases using the Wordnik API.
-Phrases have sentence structure similar to Noam Chomsky's famous 'Colorless green ideas sleep furiously' and are not guaranteed to make sense
+Generates memorable phrases using the Wordnik API getRandomWords method.
+Phrases have sentence structure similar to Noam Chomsky's famous 'Colorless green ideas sleep furiously' and are not guaranteed to make sense.

 Can be installed globally as a CLI tool or locally as a project dependency.
 Has no third-party dependencies.

+## How it Works (Briefly)
+For each word in a phrase, chomsky-phrase sends a request to the Wordnik API getRandomWords method.
+A random word from the response is then selected.
+This implementation was chosen to let users obtain proper word tenses since the Wordnik API useCanonicalForm option seems to be broken.

 ## Local
 ### Installation